ilastik/ilastik.github.io/documentation/basics/installation.md

 On Windows, there are typically no further modifications needed after installing CPLEX.
 After successful installation, the *Automatic Tracking Workflow* is displayed on the Start-Screen of ilastik.

 If this workflow is not present, something went wrong with the CPLEX installation.
+To track down the problem, proceed like this:
+* Make sure that the environment variable `CPLEX_STUDIO_DIR1251` is set and points to the proper location.
+You can check this by typing `echo %CPLEX_STUDIO_DIR1251%` at the DOS command prompt.
+The output should be something like `C:\Program Files\IBM\ILOG\CPLEX_Studio1251`.
+* Make sure that `cplex` is in the PATH.
+Type `where cplex` at a DOS prompt.
+It should produce something like `C:\Program Files\ibm\ILOG\CPLEX_Studio1251\cplex\bin\x64_win64\cplex.exe` (the path prefix should match the contents of the `CPLEX_STUDIO_DIR1251` variable).
+* Make sure that the directory containing `cplex.exe` also contains `cplex1251.dll`, `ILOG.CPLEX.dll`, and `ILOG.Concert.dll`.

-As a workaround, the user may copy the files `libcplex.dll`, `libilocplex.dll`, and `libconcert.dll` from the CPLEX installation directory into the library folder of ilastik, usually located at `C:/Program Files/ilastik/lib`.
+The *Automatic Tracking Workflow* should now be displayed on the start screen.
+If it doesn't, you may copy the files `cplex1251.dll`, `ILOG.CPLEX.dll`, and `ILOG.Concert.dll` (if you can locate them somewhere) to the *binary* folder of the ilastik installation, usually located at `C:\Program Files\ilastik\bin`.
+If it still doesn't work, please contact us.

 ###Linux